Calebio/Calebio.github.io/_posts/2022-05-10-Encryption-in-S3.md

 - Click on the created file and scroll down to **Server-side**
 - Encryption is **Successful!**

- Where encryption is enabled, the `PUT` request looks like
+ When encryption is enabled, the `PUT` request looks like

  ```json